The Work Revolution is breaking down the boundaries between employment and entrepreneurship

 The transformation of work is not slowing down

-New ways of working are growing at an increasing rate and, at the same time, there are now more different platform solutions available on the market.
+New ways of working are growing at an increasing rate, and at the same time, there are now more different platform solutions available on the market.
 Digital platforms are provided by both Finnish and foreign operators.

-A typical “light entrepreneur” using the services of an invoicing company is a self-employed person who offers a service, such as cleaning, transport or construction, via a digital platform.
+A typical “light entrepreneur” using the services of an invoicing company is a self-employed person who offers a service, such as cleaning, transport, or construction via a digital platform.
 They are not listed in the prepayment register and do not have their own trade name.
-Usually, their remuneration is based on the amount of work the person has carried out, and does not require expensive investments in devices.
+Usually, their remuneration is based on the amount of work the person has carried out and does not require expensive investments in devices.
 This kind of work can also be a person’s secondary work or a risk-free opportunity to test out a new business idea.

 New ways of working pose challenges for official monitoring measures